As students research colleges, they should visit the dining services section of each website and learn as much as possible.

-Transitioning from home-cooked meals to college dining can pose serious challenges to students with medically-restricted diets and/or food allergies.
-Navigating college dining can also be an arduous process.
+Navigating dietary restrictions in college isn’t easy.
+Transitioning from home-cooked meals to college dining can pose serious challenges to students.
 Many colleges require purchasing a meal plan, but they are not always transparent about where the food is coming from, whether the dining halls are safely equipped to serve all students, or if the dining staff is trained to accommodate students’ dietary needs.
-As students research colleges, they should visit the dining services section of the website and learn as much as possible.
-Then, as students narrow their list and plan campus visits, it would be invaluable to make an appointment with dining services and/or the disability/accessibility office, and ask some pertinent questions:
+As students research colleges, they should visit the dining services section of each website and learn as much as possible.
+Then, as students narrow their list and plan campus visits, they should make an appointment with dining services and/or the disability/accessibility office, and ask some pertinent questions:

 - Is it available for all meals (breakfast, lunch, and dinner)?